siddarth09/100daysof_ROS/README.md

 using the geometry_msgs and turtlesim's Pose msg we use the publisher and subcriber to communicate and help the turtle rotate around its fixed axis

 # DAY 9:
+we tell the turtle to move to specific goal using geometry_msg topic

+# DAY 10:
 Using Day 6 and 7 algorithms, I have a created a basic algorithm to make the turtle swim and draw a square pattern, here I have also used how to use LAUNCH files

+# DAY 11:
+Today we wil start with arduino and rosserial, we use rosserial command to connect with the avr to control led pins attached.